zbenmo/turingpoint/README.md

 ```

 In the comments above, we've tried to give the intuition why some additional thinking is needed about
-the software that is used to provision those environment/agent(s) settings.
+the software that is used to provision those environment / agent(s) realms.

 Let's see how above can be described with Turing point: